kcarnold/cs344/content/units/02data/_index.md

 <!-- Note for next year:

+- We need a diagram of an image tensor!
-Chapter 13, "A color picture is a rank-3 tensor" -- shows the decomposition of an image into its 3 color channels. -->
+- Chapter 13, "A color picture is a rank-3 tensor" -- shows the decomposition of an image into its 3 color channels.

+-->

 ### Optional Supplemental Material